carbon-language/carbon-lang/clang/docs/UsersManual.rst

  Controls code generation for OpenMP threadprivate variables.
 In presence of this option all threadprivate variables are generated the same way as thread local variables, using TLS support.
-If :option:`-fno-openmp-use-tls` is provided or target does not support TLS, code generation for threadprivate variables relies on OpenMP runtime library.
+If `-fno-openmp-use-tls` is provided or target does not support TLS, code generation for threadprivate variables relies on OpenMP runtime library.